ringlesoft/laravel-selectable/SECURITY.md

 ### Responsible Disclosure
 We appreciate your responsible disclosure of security vulnerabilities.
 We encourage you to avoid publicizing the vulnerability until we have had an opportunity to address it.
 We will keep you informed of the progress and coordinate the public disclosure timeline.

-Thank you for helping us keep Laravel Process Approval secure for everyone.
+Thank you for helping us keep Laravel Selectable secure for everyone.
 Your efforts contribute to the safety and well-being of our user community.